fvdm/nodejs-tk102/README.md

 * **serverIP** - set to the same IP you configured in the SMS
 * **serverPort** - set to the same Port you configured in the SMS
 * **maxConnections** - limits the amount of connections your server can handle at the same time.
-Set this to the amount of devices you are using.
+Set this to the amount of devices you are using, for example.
 * **idleTimeout** - cuts off the connection when no data is received for N seconds.
 Don't set this too low, keep in mind that GPRS can be pretty slow, but not too high either to not waste slots for other connections.

 ## Usage